Learning to Love Endings

 What does it feel like to stand at the end of a life chapter?

-When her inattentive teenage swimming teacher failed her, I requested a retest.
+When her inattentive swimming teacher failed her, I requested a retest.
 She jumped back in the water and passed.

 As I turn the tables, I ask myself, who have I become?
-And what does this ending mean for me?

 Now, I see I’m capable of greatness—